 In 2021, and in the light of the impact on future LTI awards as a consequence of the impact of COVID-19 on our business, the Board awarded a one-time Retention Plan to a selected group of executives, including the CEO and CFO.
 The plan is based on Market Stock Units ("MSU") and is a performance-based scheme where the outcome is dependent on the share price at the time of vesting.
-The number of MSUs granted to each participant is determined on the basis of a share price at inception of \$43.09 for Tranche 2022 and \$47.00 for Tranche 2023 (targets consider that Millicom share price at grant date - \$39.17 - will appreciate 10% for Tranche 2022 and 20% for tranche 2 from the grant price).
-At the vesting date, the value of the MSU will be determined by the 30-trading day average share price ending on June 30, 2022 for Tranche 2022, and the 30-trading day average share price ending on June 30, 2023 for Tranche 2023.
+The number of MSUs granted to each participant was determined on the basis of a share price at inception of \$33.83 for Tranche 2022 and \$36.90 for Tranche 2023 (targets consider that Millicom share price at grant date - \$30.75 - will appreciate 10% for Tranche 2022 and 20% for tranche 2023 from the grant price).
+The aforementioned share prices and number of units granted have been a mended as a result of the effect of the right offering.
+At the vesting date, the value of the MSU will be determined by the 30 - trading day average share price ending on June 30, 2022 for Tranche 2022, and the 30-trading day average share price ending on June 30, 2023 for Tranche 2023.
 For each Tranche, the payment will be made in cash 12 months after those dates, provided the participant is still employed (subject to limited allowances for good leavers).
 For every participant, payment is capped at 150% of their Target MSU Award Value set up for each Tranche.
 Participants of the Retention Plan were required to forfeit their awards under the LTI plans 2019 and 2020 in respect of the Financial targets (Service Revenue and Operating Cash flow growths), provided that the TSR component will continue to be active for these schemes.